2020, Vol. 7 Issue 4, Part B

 How to cite this article:

-Chandan Haldar and Suchismita Nath.
+Chandan Haldar, Suchismita Nath.
 DNA barcoding for fish species identification: current status and future prospective.
-International Journal of Fauna and Biological Studies.
-2020; 7(4): 72-75.
+Int J Fauna Biol Stud 2020;7(4):72-75.